the day to rejoice!

 So should we rejoice because of the trials we face in life?

 We should rejoice in spite of the trials we face, knowing that God is with us and will not abandon us.
-We should rejoice because we will emerge from whatever trials we face as stronger, more confident, and more courageous Christians who are better equipped to do God’s work here on earth.
+We should rejoice with the assurance that we will emerge from whatever trials we face as stronger, more confident, and more courageous Christians who are better equipped to do God’s work here on earth.

 We can all learn a lesson in facing trials with the right attitude by reading Paul’s letter to the Philippians.
 In it, he wrote, “Rejoice in the Lord always: and again I say, Rejoice.”
 (Philippians 4:4 KJV).